 Originally Posted on October 21, 2019 – China CPI Breaks 3% PBOC Target: What Does It Mean for Policy?

-This material has been distributed for informational purposes only and should not be considered as investment advice or a recommendation of any particular security, strategy or investment product.
-Information contained herein has been obtained from sources believed to be reliable, but not guaranteed.
+All investments contain risk and may lose value.
+This material is intended for informational purposes only.
+Forecasts, estimates and certain information contained herein are based upon proprietary research and should not be considered as investment advice or a recommendation of any particular security, strategy or investment product.
 No part of this material may be reproduced in any form, or referred to in any other publication, without express written permission.
-PIMCO is a trademark of Allianz Asset Management of America L.P. in the United States and throughout the world. © 2019 PIMCO PIMCO Investments LLC, distributor, 1633 Broadway, New York, NY 10019, is a company of PIMCO.
+PIMCO is a trademark of Allianz Asset Management of America L.P. in the United States and throughout the world.
+THE NEW NEUTRAL is a trademark of Pacific Investment Management Company LLC in the United States and throughout the world. ©2020, PIMCO

 Disclosure: Interactive Brokers